What Is the Catechism? Is it Still Applicable Today?

 How Can I Use the Catechism for My Family, Church, or Ministry?

 Many parents and leaders use a version of the catechism that’s adapted for their unique context.
 Some denominations have specific catechisms that can be simplified or modernized, and there are many resources online for those trying to figure this out on their own.

 What are the pros and cons of using a question–answer catechism at home?

-Parents don’t have to reinvent the wheel or have all the answers on their own.
+Pros: Parents don’t have to reinvent the wheel or have all the answers on their own.
 Kids are wired to ask lots of questions, and they expect grown-ups to know the answers.
 Using a catechism equips them with answers to some of the most important questions they’ll ask.
-And it encourages more questions and discussion about spiritual life.
+And it encourages more questions and discussions about spiritual life.

 Will kids feel brainwashed if they’re taught to answer by rote?